fablabbcn/smartcitizen-docs/docs/start.md

 Last but now least you will see your SCK *Mac Address* registered below this is the ID of your SCK.
 Just click on **Save** and wait for your kit to publish. **Done!**

-*You might need to wait up to 2 minutes and refresh your broswer in order to see your SCK first post in your device page.*
+*You might need to wait up to 2 minutes and refresh your browser in order to see your SCK first post in your device page.*

  - **Did you change the time update settings?** *Take care in case you changed the **Reading interval** and **Number posts** settings your kit can take longer to publish.*

- - **Did you registered your SCK before, did your SCK belong to someone else before?** *Take care your SCK can be registered ince at a time in case you registered before check [How to unlink your SCK?](http://) or contact [support@smartcitizen.me](mailto:support@smartcitizen.me) .*
+ - **Did you registered your SCK before, did your SCK belong to someone else before?** *Take care your SCK can be registered once at a time in case you registered before check [How to unlink your SCK?](http://) or contact [support@smartcitizen.me](mailto:support@smartcitizen.me) .*

 *Please, if your kit is not publishing properly contact [support@smartcitizen.me](mailto:support@smartcitizen.me) or ask for help in the [forum](http://forum.smartcitizen.me/) .*

 ### Manual set up: The Serial Way

-In this tutorial aimed to advaced users you will configure your SCK using serial communication.
+In this tutorial aimed to advanced users you will configure your SCK using serial communication.
 By using serial communication, you will register your Wi-Fi settings into the SCK and save the SCK’s MAC address in our server.

 The SCK, like most Arduino chips, has the ability to communicate through serial protocol (when plugged with a proper USB cable).
 The SCK uses the WiFly module to communicate with your Wi-Fi router.
 Anyway, through serial communication you will be able to send the commands directly with this module to set your Wi-Fi settings and extract the MAC address used by our server to verify your identity.